CDCgov/NEDSS-Modernization/README.md

 1. To create your own user account:
     - Navigate to System Management
     - Expand Security Management
-    - Click Manage Users & click add
+    - Click Manage Users & click Add
     - Enter userId, First Name and Last Name
-    - Add a Role & click submit
+    - Add a Role(s) & click submit

+To learn more about the build process view the cdc-sandbox [README](cdc-sandbox/README.md)

 ## Code Formatting